-From Mozart to Led Zeppelin: it turns out that cheese wheels have their own preference when it comes to music!
+From Mozart to Led Zeppelin: it turns out that cheese wheels have their own preference for music!

 What the Cheese In Sound experiment tried to find out

 I am sure you have heard of Emmental cheese.
 (It's the one with the holes.)
-Produced in the scenic Emmen Valley in Switzerland, this famous cheese turned into an object of science.
-In a collaboration with Bern University students from the Sound Arts department, the cheese makers of the Käsehaus K3 in Burgdorf wanted to prove that exposure to music has an effect on the way cheese tastes and feels like.
+Produced at the Emmental cheese factory in the scenic Emmen Valley in Switzerland, this famous cheese became an object of science.

-By placing eight identical cheese wheels in special boxes, then exposing them to music and sounds, the project wanted to determine how the taste and texture would evolve.
+By placing eight identical cheese wheels in special boxes and then exposing them to music and sounds, the project wanted to determine how the taste and texture would evolve.

 - Ambient: Yello – Monolith